john-chapman/john-chapman.github.io/_posts/2017-11-05-pseudo-lens-flare.md

 ## Downsample ##

 This is very straightforward so I won't describe it in detail.
-Very likely you'll have already generated a downsampled version of the scene image as an input to other post processing effects (bloom, depth of field) which can be reused.
+Very likely you'll have already generated a downsampled version of the scene image as an input to other post processing effects (bloom, screen space reflections) which can be reused.
 Choosing the downsampled size is a tradeoff: smaller render targets make the feature generation and blur steps cheaper, however you may need more blur to hide blocky artefacts if the resolution is too low.
-A nice middle ground might be to use a bicubic filter during the downsampling to provide a smoother input to the feature generation step. \TODO TRY THIS
+A nice middle ground might be to use a small Gaussian blur to replace the box filter during the downsampling.

 ## Feature Generation ##